integrated-ethics/web/content/labs/scrap-or-not-ready/e-commerce-with-digital-nudging.md

 ---
 title: "Ethics in E-Commerce: Digital Nudging"
-author: "TODO"
+author: "Lori Carter"
-date: "2021-06-29"
+date: "2021-07-21"
-output:
-  blogdown::html_page:
-    toc: true
-    fig_width: 6
-    dev: "svg"
 ---

-Ethics in E-Commerce: Digital Nudging

-Module Summary
+# Overview

 **Ethics background** required: This module refers to the following ethics frameworks: Virtue Ethics, Deontology, and Utilitarianism.
 Brief descriptions of each are included in the take-home assignments so professors and students who are not familiar with these approaches can still complete the module.
 Using these frameworks reinforces what students learned in the first year curriculum (if that was used).

 **Subject matter** referred to in this module: E-Commerce, Databases, Dark Patterns

 **Placement** in overall ethics curriculum:

-Academic year: Years 2-4 in a Database or Software Engineering course
+* Academic year: Years 2-4 in a Database or Software Engineering course

-> Recommended previous modules: Ideally, students have completed the
-> first year curriculum
+* Recommended previous modules: Ideally, students have completed the first year curriculum

-Recommended follow-up modules: No direct follow-up modules
+* Recommended follow-up modules: No direct follow-up modules

 **Time** required:

-Out of class: (30 minutes for students)
+* Out of class: 30 minutes for students

     -   If students are not familiar with E-Commerce, students should complete the Introduction to E-Commerce exercise.
 To encourage preparation, questions are included in this exercise.
 10 minutes

     -   Students explore the idea of dark patterns and digital nudging through a second assignment.
 Students are asked to find their own example of digital nudging to be shared with the class.
 20 minutes

-In class: (15-20 minutes)
+* In class: 15-20 minutes

     -   Professor shares some or all of student examples.
 Class discusses ways that a webpage content designer can present buying options to the consumer in an ethical manner, but that still provide the potential of increased revenue for the business represented.

-**Timing suggestion:** Since this exercise has a more significant time requirement outside of class, it could be used **when a professor needs to miss a class**.
+**Timing suggestion:** Since this exercise has a more significant time requirement outside of class, it could be used
+**when a professor needs to miss a class**.
 Alternatively, it could be used after an exam when students do not have other homework.

 **Learning objectives**: